jsena21/jsena21/README.md

 👋 Hi, I’m Jordan.
 I'm a Junior Webdev, living in Bordeaux. 🍇🍷

-📫 How to reach me:
- - jordan.sena21@gmail.com

 <!---
 jsena21/jsena21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.